 - Defective control board – Since the control board regulates the power supply to all of the furnace components, a defective board could be responsible for the blower not running by failing to send voltage to the blower motor.
 Control boards are not easy to test for component failure, so you should confirm the blower fan motor, blower wheel, and capacitor are all functioning properly before considering replacing the control board.

-Once you’ve determined the reason for your furnace’s blower not running, Repair Clinic.com will make it easy to find the right blower motor, blower wheel, capacitor, or control board to solve your problem.
+Once you’ve determined the reason for your furnace’s blower not running, Repair Clinic.com will make it easy to find the right furnace parts like a blower motor, blower wheel, capacitor, or control board to solve your problem.
 Enter the full model number of your furnace in the Repair Clinic website search bar, then by using the “Part Category” filter (Examples: “Motor”, “Blower Wheel & Fan Blade”) and “Part Title” filter (Examples: “Blower Motor”, “Blower Wheel”), you’ll be able to identify the specific part that will work with your particular furnace.
 In addition to carrying original manufacturer replacement parts from such top names in heating and cooling as Bryant, Lennox, Goodman, Rheem, York, Coleman, Ruud, Heil, or Payne, Repair Clinic also supports do-it-yourselfers and technicians alike with scores of heating and cooling product procedural videos, articles, and diagrams.